techtribe/magento-instant-catalog/README.md

 bin/magento-docker up
 bash mutagen.sh
 ```
 Now wait about 60 sec for the filesystems to sync (Host and docker filesystems).
-Then run:
+Then run (This will take ~15min):

 ```
 docker-compose run deploy cloud-deploy